Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ### Storage room

 The ground floor is used for storage.
 It contains an organized system of chests and barrels used for storing all the resources I need.
-It is in here that my precious materials (i.e. diamonds, gold...) are stored.
+It is here that my precious materials (i.e. diamonds, gold...) are stored.

 <center>
 <img src="keep/storage.webp"